aughey/cpp_playground/StateMachine.md

 ## Actions to do in each state
 - Not Pressed
-    - Poll: if button pressed, transition to **Blink On**
+    - if button pressed, transition to **Blink On**
 - Blink On
     - Enter: Turn light on and reset timer
-    - Poll: if button released, transition to **Released Button**
+    - if button released, transition to **Released Button**
-    - Poll: if timer expired, transition to **Blink Off**
+    - if timer expired, transition to **Blink Off**
 - Blink Off
-    - Enter: Turn light on and reset timer
+    - Enter: Turn light off and reset timer
-    - Poll: if button released, transition to **Released Button**
+    - if button released, transition to **Released Button**
-    - Poll: if timer expired, transition to **Blink On**
+    - if timer expired, transition to **Blink On**
 - Released Button
     - Enter: Turn off light and immediately transition to Not Pressed

 ## Alternate Time Sequenced Requirements
 1. Turn off light
 1. Wait for button to be pressed.
-2. Start flashing until button is released.
+2. Repeat below until button is released.
     - Turn on, wait for timer
-    - Turn off, wait for timer (go to previous step)
+    - Turn off, wait for timer
 3. Go to top

 # Unscientific Claims

-## 90% of software engineering is about managing State Machines
+## 90% of software engineering complexity is about managing State Machines

 > 10% computation, 90% state maintenance

-## State machines are REALLY challenging to mentally maintain
+## State machines are REALLY challenging to cognitively understand and validate

 - Mental gymnastics to construct the state machine in your head
 - Non-linear - Disconnected transition logic
+- Mental task switching

 ## 98% of state machines are not managed by a SM class